 Hepatitis B Virus (HBV) and Hepatitis C Virus (HCV)

-The risk of transferring hepatitis from an open wound to broken skin or accidental puncture wound, with the CDC reporting up to a 30% transmission rate of Hepatitis B Virus, while Hepatitis C Virus is almost exclusively spread from blood to blood contact.
-These viruses are contagious, cancer causing liver diseases, there is a vaccine available for Hepatitis B Virus but it remains incurable, and while Hepatitis C is curable, there is no vaccine and Hepatitis C remains the most deadly infectious disease in America, claiming more lives than 60 deadly infectious diseases combined.
+Both Hepatitis B and C are contagious, cancer-causing liver diseases.
+There is a vaccine available for Hepatitis B Virus, but it remains incurable.
+While Hepatitis C is curable, there is no vaccine, and Hepatitis C remains the most deadly infectious disease in America, claiming more lives than 60 deadly contagious diseases combined.

 The blood pathogens mentioned above are the main ones to protect ourselves from when administering first aid and CPR.
-Aside from the fact that they are contagious, they could also result in deteriorating your overall health, cancer, secondary infections, and death.
+Aside from their contagiousness, they can result in severe damages to your overall health, cancer, secondary infections, and death.

-With these things to consider, the need for training to prevent the spread of bloodborne pathogens become obvious.
-This is why you should be responsible in protecting yourself by arming yourself with ample knowledge about these kinds of diseases and how to prevent their spread in a workplace, home or field emergency.
+When considering these factors, one sees the glaring need for training to prevent the spread of bloodborne diseases.
+The dangers associated with these diseases reflect the need for you to protect yourself by arming yourself with practical knowledge about these kinds of diseases and how to prevent their spread in a workplace, home, or field emergency.

-The American Health Care Academy offers a course specifically designed around preventing the spread of Bloodborne Pathogens.
-The course is designed to provide you all the information that you need when it comes to protecting yourself and the others from the bloodborne pathogens.
+The American CPR Care Association offers a course specifically designed around preventing bloodborne pathogen transmission.
+Take our bloodborne pathogen certification course today.
+The course provides you with all the information that you need when it comes to protecting yourself and others from bloodborne pathogens.

 To learn more about the course and the diseases covered, as well as other first aid and CPR skills, sign up today!